SteveJustin1963/tec-MINT/README.md

 - Termnal pn PC; TeraTerm at https://ttssh2.osdn.jp/
   - has variable baud rates, helps to find timing faults
-- plug in a USB to TTL serial cable, 5v is close enough for rs232, that has the embedded chip for the conversion, usually have 4 wires, tx-green rx-white gnd-blk 5v-red
+- USB to TTL serial cable, TTl 5v is close enough for rs232
+  - has embedded chip for usb to ttl
+  - 4 wires, tx-green rx-white gnd-blk 5v-red
+- the pc will load PnP driver and allocate a com port
+  - find in device manager
+  - teraterm will list it so select it
-- plug it in PnP will load a driver and allocate a com port, find in device manager, ull get like com12, do a loop back test short tx-rx, should echo char in teraterm
+  - do a loop back test, short tx-rx, should echo char in terminal screen
+- as we opted without a uart we can use serial bitbang
-- now without a dedicated serial port chip, mint can do bitbang, compile and get code that supports it, default is 4800, so ull need the 4mhx chip in the clock
+  - compile and get code that supports it, default is 4800
+  - need 4mhz clock
-- also need to make a cct mod see CJ's mod in https://github.com/SteveJustin1963/tec-BIT-BANG
+- add cct mod for serial line off data bus,  https://github.com/SteveJustin1963/tec-BIT-BANG

 ![](https://github.com/SteveJustin1963/tec-MINT/blob/main/pics/IMG_8455.jpg)
 ![](https://github.com/SteveJustin1963/tec-MINT/blob/main/pics/IMG_8483%20(1).jpg)